MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-add-barcodes.md

 ## Overview

 The barcode functionality lets you convert an alphanumeric value in a report dataset into a barcode on a generated report.
 The functionality is provided by the **Barcode** module of the System Application.
 The module includes the objects and tools that you need to add barcodes to reports.
 Using the API, you create barcode font providers for generating data strings as barcodes.
 A barcode provider includes a library of different barcode fonts and symbologies.
-Barcode font encoders are included in the provider to convert data strings to the specific font specification and symbology.
+As part of the provider, you add barcode font encoders that convert data strings to the specific font specification and symbology.

 Business Central online comes fully equipped with a barcode provider and fonts from IDAutomation, so you can start adding barcodes to reports right away.
 For a description of the available fonts, see [Barcode Fonts with Business Central Online](devenv-report-barcode-fonts.md).